Magnetic, transport and topological properties of Co-based shandite thin films

 \section{Abstract}

 The kagome ferromagnet, Co-based shandite Co$_3$Sn$_2$S$_2$, shows a large anomalous Hall effect (AHE) associated with the Weyl nodes.
-A thin film with a Co kagome monolayer was predicted to exhibit the quantum AHE, which awaits the experimental realization.
-However, since the Weyl nodes are the topological singularities unique to bulk, it is unclear how they reside while the film thickness is reduced.
-Moreover, it is challenging to precisely predict the band topology of thin films where the lattice and electronic structures are in general different from the bulk.
-Here we report the {\it ab initio} results for thin films of Co$_3$Sn$_2$S$_2$ with one, two and three Co layers with Sn or S surface terminations, with special attention to the optimization of lattice structure and magnetism.
-We find that all the Sn-end films stabilize a ferromagnetic state similar to the bulk, and retain the large AHE down to the monolayer limit where the AHE is quantized.
-In contrast, in the S-end films, the magnetic state varies with the number of Co layers, which drastically changes the topological properties, including an interlayer antiferromagnetic state with zero AHE in the bilayer case.
+A thin film with a Co kagome monolayer was predicted to exhibit the quantum AHE, which awaits the experimental realisation.
+However, it is challenging to precisely predict how the Weyl nodes reside in thin films where the lattice and electronic structures are in general different from the bulk.
+Here we report comprehensive {\it ab initio} results for thin films of Co$_3$Sn$_2$S$_2$ with one, two and three Co layers with Sn or S surface terminations.
+We find that all the Sn-end films stabilise a ferromagnetic state similar to the bulk, and retain the large AHE down to the monolayer limit where the AHE is quantised, while the magnetic and topological properties drastically change with the number of Co layers in the S-end films.
 Our results would stimulate further experimental exploration of thin Weyl materials.